-Contemporary Cultural Practices.

-Contemporary Hawaiian cultural practices identified for the summit area of Mauna Kea include the release of cremated remains and possibly the burial of such remains; prayer and ritual observances, including the construction of new altars: and use of the mountain as a repository of piko (umbilical cords) (Maly 1999).
-Contemporary cultural practices are generally a continuation of traditional practices (with modifications), and impacts on them are similar to impacts identified for traditional cultural practices and values.
-Concerns include the importance of maintaining access to the summit area for spiritual purposes and maintaining the integrity of the spiritual and sacred quality of the summit landscape.
+Contemporary Religious and Cultural Practices.
+Contemporary Hawaiian cultural practices identified for the summit area of Mauna Kea include the release of cremated remains and possibly the burial of such remains; prayer and ritual observances, including the construction of new altars; and use of the mountain as a repository of piko (umbilical cords) (Maly 1999).
+Contemporary cultural practices are generally a continuation of traditional practices (with modifications).
+However, as stated in Section 3.1.2.5, despite considerable effort, NASA was unable to identify individuals who engage in or are knowledgeable about traditional religious practices either on Mauna Kea or relating to Mauna Kea.
+NASA was informed by persons knowledgeable about Native Hawaiian culture and religious practices that there is no one with that precise knowledge;